Quantum Programs (qprog)

 Parameters:

-• n_param_sets (int, optional) – Total number of parameter sets to evaluate per iteration.
+• population_size (int, optional) – Size of the population for the algorithm.
 Defaults to 10.

 • n_best_sets (int, optional) – Number of top-performing parameter sets to use as seeds for the next generation.
 Defaults to 3.